Al Green: Early success

 Green's next album, Let's Stay Together (January 1972), solidified his place in soul music.
 The title track was his biggest hit to date, reaching number one on both the Billboard Hot 100 and R&B charts.
 The album became his first to be certified gold.
 His follow-up, I'm Still in Love with You (October 1972), went platinum with the help of the singles "Look What You Done for Me" and the title track, both of which went to the top 10 on the Hot 100.
 His next album, Call Me (April 1973), produced three top-10 singles: "You Ought to Be with Me", "Call Me (Come Back Home)", and "Here I Am (Come and Take Me)".
 In addition to these hit singles, Green also had radio hits with songs such as "Love and Happiness", his cover of the Bee Gees' "How Can You Mend a Broken Heart", "Simply Beautiful", "What a Wonderful Thing Love Is", and "Take Me to the River" (later covered successfully by new wave band Talking Heads and blues artist Syl Johnson).

 Green's album Livin' for You (December 1973) was certified gold.
-He continued to record successful R&B hits in the next several years, including "Livin' for You", "Sha-La-La (Makes Me Happy)" from his album Al Green Explores Your Mind, "Let's Get Married", "L-O-V-E (Love)" and "Full of Fire".
+He continued to record successful R&B hits in the next several years, including "Livin' for You", "Sha-La-La (Make Me Happy)" from his album Al Green Explores Your Mind, "Let's Get Married", "L-O-V-E (Love)" and "Full of Fire".

 By the time Green released The Belle Album in 1977, however, his record sales had plummeted, partially due to Green's own personal issues during this time and his desire to become a minister.
-His last Hi Records album, Truth n' Time, was released in 1978 and failed to chart top 40.
+His last Hi Records album, Truth n' Time, was released in 1978 and failed to chart in the top 40.